gusrqa/turtle/pong/README_Pong.md

 3. Use the `W`/`S` keys for Player A and `Up`/`Down` arrow keys for Player B.
 4. Enjoy the game and explore the code to understand how it all works!

-## 📁 Part of the Turtle Series

-This project is part of a beginner-to-intermediate Turtle game series which also includes:

-- 🎮 Snake Game
-- ❄️ Fractal Snowflake Generator
-- 🌀 Spiral Drawer

-Each notebook is crafted with clear comments to teach Python through hands-on visuals.

 ---

 Happy coding! 🎉